Kylsha/easyPlugin/README.md

 This tool is made for testing Python script files.
 User should specify a direct path to directory with Python files.
 Then window will show a list of Python files while you user is able to edit them in some external code editor.
 So when user double-click a script in Scripter, the most up-to-date version of selected script will be launched.
 It also helps in a team work, when you have a shared folder between users, they don't need to constantly update script/plugin, they will have the latest version of tool made by someone.

 >[!NOTE]
-> Scripter tool was greeted by collegaues by its simplicity.
+> Scripter tool was greeted by colleagues by its simplicity.
 From some moment I prefer it more than plugins with repository that should be updated manually sometimes.
-It is more convenient in case of issue fixes: collegaues have a same local network path to scripts and tell that some script works incorrectly.
+It is more convenient in case of issue fixes: colleagues have a same local network path to scripts and tell that some script works incorrectly.
 I fix the script and tell that it is ready to go.
 Another users don't have to have update something (plugin via repository or zip-file), they just re-run script and that's it.

 Scripts which are run from Scripter should have all needed libraries imported in order to work.
 Otherwise Scripter will tell that something is wrong with selected script and an error will be printed in Python console of QGIS.
 So, despite the fact that some libraries are imported in QGIS from startup, they should be re-imported in local script file.